Thuff30/SQLMapper/README.md

 This is a simple Java application that will create a CSV listing pertinent MySQL or MS SQL database information as well as a file that can be imported into Draw.io to create a basic ERD.
-Currently the MS SQL portion is nearly finished and has not been tested, however the My SQL portions is fully functional.
+Currently the MS SQL portion is nearly finished, however the My SQL portions is fully functional.

 The application relies on JDBC drivers mssql-jdbc-8.2.2.jre8.jar and mysql-connector-java-8.0.18.jar(included in the files).
 These must be configured in the root folder for the source files.